Aug 17, 2020|

 Best Time to Visit Machu Picchu

 For the most sunshine, the best time to visit the ruins is during the dry season from April to October.
 For warmer temperatures (with possible rains), visit from November to March.
-One good side of this season is that everything is greener.
-When it rains it does not rain every day all day.
-Usually, it rains in the afternoon, when most people are on the train back to Cusco.
-For fewer crowds and better probability of pleasant weather, visit Machu Picchu during what we call the shoulder season, from May – June and September to October.
+One good side of this season is that everything is greener than other times.
+When it rains it does not rain every day all day, usually, it rains in the afternoon, when most people are on the train back to Cusco.
+For fewer crowds and probability pleasant weather, visit Machu Picchu during what we call the shoulder season.

 How to Get to Machu Picchu

 There are a couple of ways to get to Machu Picchu.
-Once in Cusco, you can get to Machu Picchu by train, minivan, or hiking.
-If you are a hiker, consider hiking the famous Inca Trail or an alternative route.
-There are many other trails that lead to Machu Picchu, including the Salcantay Route, Lares Route, One-Day Inca Trail, Vilcabamba Traverse Route, Lodge Trek, and Chaski (or Cachicata) Trail are great alternatives to Inca Trail.
+Once you are in Cusco, you can get to Machu Picchu by train, minivan, or hiking.
+If you are a hiker, you can consider hiking the famous Inca Trail.
+Although Inca Trail is quite famous, there are many other trails that can take you there.
+The Salcantay Route, the Lares Route, the One-Day Inca Trail, Vilcabamba Traverse Route, the Lodge Trek, the Chaski (or Cachicata) Trail are great alternatives to Inca Trail.

-If you are not hiking one of the many trails, then a train ride will be the fastest, safest, and most convenient method of transportation, taking you to Aguas Calientes (the town nearest to Machu Picchu).
-Once you arrive at Aguas Calientes, take one of the shuttle buses to the nearby entrance of Machu Picchu.
+If you are not hiking one of the many trails, then a Peru train ride will be the fastest, safest, and most fun way that takes you to Aguas Calientes (the town by the Machu Picchu).
+Once you arrive at Aguas Calientes, you should take the shuttles that run between the town and the entrance of the site.

 Why Visit Paracas

 Paracas is a great town to visit on Peru’s west coast.
-It is renowned for its splendid beaches, like El Chaco and for being the gateway to the Ballestas Islands, which are home to a wide array of wildlife.
-Enjoy swimming along sea lions, pelicans, and humboldt penguins, while exploring the beautiful terrain.
-Though a small region, the landscapes are incredibly diverse, featuring arid deserts, crystal blue waters, tidal beaches, cozy islands and the Paracas Peninsula.
+It is renowned for its splendid beaches, like El Chaco and for being the gateway to the Ballestas Islands, the “Peruvian Galapagos”, which are home to a wide array of wildlife.
+Enjoy swimming along with sea lions, pelicans, and Humboldt penguins, while exploring the beautiful terrain.
+Though a small region, the landscapes are incredibly diverse, featuring arid deserts, crystal blue waters, tidal beaches, cozy islands, and the Paracas Peninsula.
 During the Ballestas Island tour, you will also see a huge prehistoric geoglyph on the hillside of the Peninsula.